Five-Colleges-of-Ohio/ohio-five-workshop/github-troubleshooting.md

 # Git / GitHub Troubleshooting

 GitHub and Git are great, but sometimes things go wrong.
-Here are solutions to some common problems with git.
+Here are solutions to some common problems with both.

 ## Web Browser Specific